mccurdyjj5-wq/bF_Fortran/README.md

 ```
 # Todo
 Here is a list of things I would like to implement in the future.
 This will be updated as time goes on.
-- Add --debug command-line option
+- Add a debug option
-  - This would dump the tape's contents whenever a # is detected.
+  - This would at least dump the tape's contents whenever a # is detected.
 - Add --eof [none,0,255] command-line option to change the EOF behavior.
 Default = 0
 - Add --unoptimized flag to bF2Fortran to make the compiler **not** optimize the code.